Nothoadmete antarctica

 Nothoadmete antarctica is a species of sea snail, a marine gastropod mollusk in the family Cancellariidae, the nutmeg snails.

 Description

-The shell grows to a length of 12 mm.
+The shell grows to a length of 12 mm (0.472441 inches).
+Their habitat is benthic in water seafloors.

 Distribution

 This species occurs in Antarctic waters off South Georgia Islands, the South Orkneys and the South Shetlands.
 It is a benthic animal.
 With a depth range from 73 to 659 meters.
 It is a subtropical animal, from 54°S - 65°S, 180°E - 36°E.